Mold, Flintshire: Amenities

 Mold Library shares a building with the local tourist information office, which also provides a sales outlet for local arts and crafts.

 Mold is a cittaslow – the first town in Wales to achieve the distinction.
 It has a street market on Wednesday and Saturday for fresh produce and other goods.
 For speciality and fresh local food, Celyn Farmers' Market is held on the first and third Saturdays of each month.

 The Mold Food and Drink Festival is held each September, with a main event area on the edge of the town centre and many central and nearby businesses contributing.
 2012 saw Mold's first annual November Fest, a beer festival held at venues in and around Mold to promote real ale, cider and wine.

+Media

+Local TV North Wales is the local based television station which broadcast to the town.
+Television signals are received from the Moel y Parc transmitter.
+With its close proximity with North West England, the town can also receive a signal from the Winter Hill TV transmitter.

+Radio stations that broadcast to the town are BBC Radio Wales, BBC Radio Cymru, Capital North West and North Wales, Heart North and Mid Wales, and Calon FM, a community based station which broadcast from Wrexham.

+The local newspaper is The Leader.

 Schools

 Two secondary schools serve Mold and the surrounding villages.
 Alun School has about 1,800 pupils and is the largest school in the county.
 It is adjoined by Ysgol Maes Garmon, Flintshire's only Welsh-medium secondary school.

-The town also has the largest primary school in the county, Ysgol Bryn Coch, with about 650 pupils.
+The town also has the largest primary school in the county, Ysgol Bryn Coch, with about 650 pupils and a second primary school Ysgol Bryn Gwalia.
 Ysgol Glanrafon is bilingual.